+- Click the Windows Menu

 - Type "Bitlocker"

 - Click "Manage Bitlocker"

 - Click "Turn on Bitlocker" on your System Drive

 - Follow the instructions

-- \circ $\;$ Do not save your recovery key to a Microsoft Account if prompted.
+- Do not save your recovery key to a Microsoft Account if prompted.

 - Only save the recovery key to an external encrypted drive.
 To bypass this, print the recovery key using the Microsoft Print to PDF printer and save the key within the Documents folder.
 Delete that file later.

 - Encrypt Entire Drive (do not encrypt the used disk space only).

 - Use "New Encryption Mode"

 - Run the BitLocker Check

-- o Reboot
+- Reboot

 - Encryption should now be started in the background (you can check by clicking the Bitlocker icon on the lower right side of the taskbar).

 Unfortunately, this is not enough.
 With this setup, your Bitlocker key can just be stored as-is in the TPM chip of your computer.
-This is rather problematic as the key can be extracted in some cases with ease^{312,313}.
+This is rather problematic as the key can be extracted in some cases with ease347;348;349;350.